 Your road to restored form and function with implant supported dentures includes two surgeries.
 Once determining where the implant will go, your dentist will create incisions along the gum line to place the implant.
 Stitches may be employed after implantation.

-Once the initial surgery is completed, Dr. Farless will provide you with information about what to expect in the healing process.
+Once the initial surgery is completed, your dentist will provide you with information about what to expect in the healing process.
 For example, it’s important that you do not apply too much pressure to the implants.
 A significant period of time must be allowed for your implants to properly fuse with your jawbone.
 This means you will likely have to wait 3 to 4 months for the lower jaw to fully heal, and up to 5 or 6 months for the upper jaw before there can be a second surgery.

 Once fusion is complete, you can proceed with the second surgery.
 A healing cap (or collar) is then placed on top.
-Once the collars are in place for up to 10 to 14 days, Dr. Farless will adjust your temporary denture once again for another reline.
+Once the collars are in place for up to 10 to 14 days, Dr. Farless or Dr. Locklear will adjust your temporary denture once again for another reline.
 This will secure the denture while you heal.

 Once you are completely healed, your doctor will test to see if the denture’s framework has been fitted comfortably.
 Once he gives the green light, your teeth are then secured in the framework permanently.
 The bar on all attachments on the denture will also be secured.

 With proper care, your implant supported dentures will improve your form and function for many years.
 Dr. Farless, Dr. Locklear and their team will provide you with all the necessary information about how to best maintain your new restoration, as well answer any questions you may have.